-The detailed requirements included in ESRS go well beyond the requirements in the new topical standard from the ISSB and the disclosures proposed by the SEC.
+The detailed requirements included in ESRS go well beyond the requirements in the new topical standard on climate from the ISSB and the disclosures proposed by the SEC.
 And, although ESRS may not require changes to existing practices, it is expected that companies will be motivated to change their behavior in lieu of providing disclosures that they are not taking actions or setting targets for sustainability impacts, risks, and opportunities that they have determined to be material.

-For example, ESRS E4, Biodiversity and ecosystems, requires disclosure of targets related to biodiversity, including the established dates and milestones, and whether the targets are informed by and/or aligned with relevant frameworks and regulation to achieve "no net loss," "net gain," and "full recovery."
-In response, a company may decide to make a public biodiversity commitment rather than disclose that it does not have one.
+For example, ESRS E4, Biodiversity and ecosystems, requires disclosure of targets related to biodiversity, including whether ecological thresholds and allocation of impacts were applied and whether the targets are informed by and/or aligned with relevant frameworks and national policies and legislation.26 In response, a company may decide to make a public biodiversity commitment rather than disclose that it does not have one.
 Companies will need to develop the appropriate processes and controls to accumulate the high quality data to support the disclosures.
 This may be particularly challenging in areas not previously covered by voluntary reporting or if reporting will be required for the first time at a sub-consolidation or subsidiary level.